BA Chinese Studies / Overview

 On this day you will find out more about the School and its resources, and meet members of academic and admissions staff who will be able to answer any questions you have.

-Tuition fees for home/EU students commencing their studies in September 2018 will be announced once confirmed by the UK government.
-As a guide, the 2017 tuition fees were £9,250 per annum for home/EU students, and are expected to increase slightly for 2018 entry.
+Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
+Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
 Tuition fees for international students will be £18,000 per annum.
 For general information please see the undergraduate finance pages.

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.